Low Breast Milk Supply

 Several factors can contribute to low breast milk supply, such as hormonal imbalances, previous breast surgery, infrequent nursing, supplementing with formula, stress, fatigue, and certain medical conditions like thyroid issues or PCOS.

-How can I increase my breast milk supply?
+How can I increase my low breast milk supply?

 Increasing breast milk supply can involve frequent nursing, ensuring proper latch, pumping between feedings, staying hydrated, eating a balanced diet, managing stress, and sometimes using herbal supplements or medications after consulting with a healthcare provider.